 You can swipe EasyCard for all these buses.

-Also read my guides to taking the bus from Taichung to Sun Moon Lake and Sun Moon Lake to Alishan.
+Also read my guides to booking the bus from Taichung to Sun Moon Lake and Sun Moon Lake to Alishan.

 My Experience at Shuiyuan Suspension Bridge